 Earlier this month, Nick wanted to visit the Arnold Arboretum before it was too late.
 I piled on three layers and pulled on my tall walking boots for comfort and warmth.
 Sandy had taken down most of the leaves, paving a crispy, golden path through the trees to stroll on.

-In my frustrating search for narrow-calved boots, I never considered an over-the-knee (OTK) style until my friend Wendy spoke so highly of her Stuart Weitzmans 50/50s.
-We are nearly the same size, so I really value her recommendations.
-OTK boots usually have a risque connotation, but the flat style makes these more classic.
-The calves are nice and slim, and the foot is narrow and sleek.
-The ones I am wearing are the "Mainline" low-wedges from last year.
-I don't see them available for women this year, but Stuart Weitzman's signature 50/50 boots are extremely similar with no wedge.
+In my frustrating search for narrow-calved boots, I never considered an over-the-knee (OTK) style until one of my close like-sized friends spoke so highly of her Stuart Weitzmans 50/50s.
+OTK boots sometimes have a risque connotation, but the flat style makes these more classic.
+Sure enough, the calves on these are nice and slim, and the foot is narrow and sleek.
+The ones I am wearing are an old style from last year.
+I don't see them available anymore, but Stuart Weitzman's signature 50/50 boots are extremely similar (or, the Reserve boot which has a nice and low stacked heel).

 I absolutely love these boots, and thus was excited to see a little girls version for a fraction of the womens' price (albeit not real leather).
-The sizing went up to girls 5, which can probably fit a womens 6 to 6.5.
 I've worn my adult ones so much commuting to work and on the weekends that I entertained the thought of a "backup" pair.
-I tend to scuff up the front of my leather shoes quickly, thus wouldn't mind a non-leather duplicate for beating around.
 The final push to try was the positive reviews - not by little girls...but by grown women claiming these were great petite-friendly boots.

-Top left: SW Women's Mainline boot in sz 5 vs Bottom Right: SW Girls Mainline boot in sz 4 (kids)
+SW Women's boot in sz 5 vs SW Girls Mainline boot in sz 4 (kids)

 As soon as the kids boots arrived, I realized they just do not compare.
-You do get what you pay for, and my expectations were probably too high from owning the womens pair first.
+You definitely get what you pay for, and my expectations were high from owning the womens pair first.

-I've felt plenty of decent "faux leather" in the past, but these boots were on the stiff side.
-This sharply contrasted with the signature buttery soft leather of SW's adult boots.
-Also, perhaps to make these more child-friendly, they made the shaft below-the-knee height and added a zipper (I like, for ease of getting on/off) with a little heart-shaped pull (dislike, but this can be switched).
+I've felt plenty of decent "faux leather" in the past, but these boots felt like cardboard.
+This sharply contrasted with the signature buttery soft leather or suede of SW's adult boots.
+Also, perhaps to make these more child-friendly, they made the shaft below-the-knee height and added a zipper (I like, for ease of getting on/off) with a little heart-shaped pull.
 The kids version was also a tiny bit wider in the calf, and a tad roomier in the foot.
-Aside from these differences, the concealed wedge and half leather / half stretchy material design are very similar.

-Despite my own disappointment, the online reviews by other women are positive, and I've heard from short-legged readers that they were pleased with these kids boots.
-I realize it's not fair to compare a $70 boot with a $550+ one, plus there aren't many options for those with feet smaller than adult sz 4 (yes, Nordies carries the 50/50 womens down to a 4!).
-For interested shoppers who can wear womens, though, I'd recommend catching the adult version on sale and spending more for a big difference in quality/fit.
+I realize it's not fair to compare a $70 boot with a $550+ one, plus there aren't many options for those with feet smaller than adult sz 4 (yes, Nordies and Stuart Weitzman both carry womens boots down to a 4!).
+For interested shoppers who can wear womens, though, I'd recommend spending more on the adult version for a big difference in quality and fit.

 Measurements of my sz 5 adults: 19" shaft front height (including a ~1.5" wedge), 12" calf circumference.